March 1, 2017

 More and more municipal governments are getting on board with PACE financing, but it is a relatively new trend that is still in the early stages of growth.
 Even if the local area does not have the option now, one could soon be available, especially if the state already has legislation in place to enable such programs.

-As of early 2017, PACE financing has been enabled in 33 states, along with the District of Columbia.
+PACE-enabling legislation is active in 36 states and the District of Columbia.
 However, “enabled” does not mean the same as “active.”
 Therefore, even if your state legislature approved PACE financing, your local government is not forced to offer the program.
-In addition, some states have approved PACE financing and then placed programs on hold.
-At the time of this writing, PACE programs are currently active and operating in 19 states (plus D.C.), with residential programs in California, Florida and most recently Missouri.
+At the time of this writing, PACE programs are currently active and operating in 20 states (plus D.C.), with active residential programs in California, Florida, and Missouri.
 For the most updated list, visit PACENation.

 Is Your Project Eligible for PACE Financing?